 This isn’t a complete list of the different types of routine care.
 Most wellness plans cover the above in some regard, but you can also get pet insurance that covers prescription medications, behavioral therapy, and even some alternative therapies in some cases.

 Pet wellness plans can reimburse you substantial amounts of money on routine veterinary costs.
-Whether you have a single pet or multiple pets in your home, adding a wellness add-on as part of your pet insurance policy can make regular visits to the vet more affordable and far less stressful for everyone involved.
+Whether you have a single- or multi-pet insurance plan, a wellness plan added onto your pet insurance policy can make regular visits to the vet more affordable and far less stressful for everyone involved.

-Most wellness plans are very affordable.
+Most wellness plans are cost-friendly.
 Many of them start at under $10 per month, and they can potentially reimburse a pet owner hundreds of dollars in routine care costs and "wellness" veterinary services.

 Find the right wellness plan and pet health insurance with Pawlicy Advisor - the only pet insurance marketplace actively endorsed by veterinarians.